sydney-linux-user-group/slug/doc/hitlist.rst

 ^^^^^^^^^^^^^^^^^

 * Install a fixture with at least 1 published unannounced event
-* Load the events page as an admin
-* Verify that the event shows as being unannouned
 * Announce the event
-* Verify that the event shows as having been announced
 * Django outbox should contain one email

   * Validate from address
   * Validate to address
+  * Check that the subject is the meeting name
+  * Check that if the meeting is re-announced, the second email has "Updated: " plus the meeting name.
   * Check that body has nothing that looks like a template tag
-  * Check that tile is present in body
+  * Check that title is present in body
   * Check that date and time are in body

+Implemented in :class:`usergroup.django_tests.event_manipulation_test.TestEventEmail`

 Edit an announced event
 ^^^^^^^^^^^^^^^^^^^^^^^